Attainment at age 11

 Q5 - Highest 20%

-Percentage of students meeting the expected standard in reading, writing and maths by the end of key stage 2, by region and eligibility for free school meals (FSM) (England, September 2012 to July 2022)
+Percentage of students meeting the expected standard in reading, writing and maths by the end of key stage 2, by region and eligibility for free school meals (FSM) (England, school year 2023 to 2024)

 Region FSM eligible (%) Not FSM eligible (%)